NativeScript/docs/content/project-structure/app-resources.md

 ### Enabling force Dark Mode

 On API29+ apps can opt-in to a default Dark Mode when the system is set to use Dark Mode.
-This is disabled by default as it can lead to visual issues, since the automatic conversion may not display correctly in all cases.
+This is turned off by default as it can lead to visual issues, since the automatic conversion may not display correctly in all cases.

 To opt-in, change the `android:forceDarkAllowed` value to `true` in `App_Resources/Android/src/main/res/values-v29/styles.xml`: